This diagram shows the most important terms used in Wikidata.

 Denny Vrandečić.[5]
 This enables the basic information required to identify the topic that the item covers to be translated without favouring any language.

-Item labels need not be unique.
+Item labels do not need to be unique.
 For example, there are two items named "Elvis Presley":

 Elvis Presley (Q303), which represents